Sustainable Environment

 Waste Management

 In terms of waste management, the goal is to increase the recycling rate of processed waste and reduce the amount of waste generated.
-TCI’s waste disposal is in compliance with related laws and regulations and applications for permits.
+TCI’s waste disposal complies with related laws and regulations and applications for permits.
 The declaration of waste quantity is in accordance with the law.
 In addition, TCI commissions qualified institutions to assist with waste disposal.
-In regards to waste management, TCI’s principle is “When everyone sorts waste, waste will naturally become less; therefore, no value will become valuable, and valuable will become high value.”
+Regarding waste management, TCI’s principle is “When everyone sorts waste, waste will naturally become less; therefore, no value will become valuable, and valuable will become high value.”
 TCI strictly examines the qualifications of waste treatment institutions.
 Other than GPS tracking, TCI also ensures the status of waste disposal.

 Noise Control